jonroby/mod-react/README.md

 If they share the same name
 `$ mod -s myKey <Component|reducer>`

 Unlike actions, you can't ever omit `x` preceding a state key.
-And `$ -s stateKey` won't do anything.